sylefeb/Silice/learn-silice/Documentation.md

 and `ID_right` a variable identifier.

 Note that only identifiers are allowed in bindings: access to tables and swizzling are not allowed.
-This can be alleviated using bound expressions, see
-Section <a href="#sec:exprtrack" data-reference-type="ref" data-reference="sec:exprtrack">3.6.6</a>.
+This can be alleviated using expression trackers, see Section <a href="#sec:exprtrack" data-reference-type="ref" data-reference="sec:exprtrack">3.6.6</a>.

 Combined with `autorun` such bindings allow to instantiate and